marmelab/ra-keycloak/packages/ra-keycloak/Readme.md

     // Optional: makes Keycloak check that a user session already exists when it initializes and redirect them to the Keycloak login page if not.
     // It's not necessary with react-admin as it already has a process for that (authProvider.checkAuth)
     // onLoad: 'login-required',
+    // Required when using react-router HashRouter (or createHashRouter)
+    // responseMode: 'query'
 };

 // here you can implement the permission mapping logic for react-admin